Frijol/MTHack/README.md

 Objective:
-Mneumonic device for turning arbitrary text information into the beat and lyrics to part of a popular song
+Mneumonic device for turning arbitrary text information into the beat and lyrics to part of a popular song.

+People with Trisomy 21 (Down's Syndrome) have trouble remembering information.
+Music therapy can aid in memorization of important information.

 Steps to MVP: